0l0r1n/pratice/notes/review.md

 - Always @RunWith(Mockito.JUnitRunner.class) to init mocks
 - when/then
 - @InjectMocks for DI
-- What is a rule?
-- Argument captors?
+- Use argument captors to make sure a specific argument was passed to another class

 ### Generics